imeyals/aykesubir-web/src/content/industry/post-1.md

 Aykesubir works with financial institutions, fintech startups, and investors to master this evolving landscape.
 We help businesses modernize their payment infrastructure, navigate regulatory challenges, and integrate emerging technologies like blockchain and real-time payments.
 Our expertise spans digital wallets, embedded finance, cross-border transactions, and beyond.

-### Implementing Cutting-Edge Payment Solutions

-Among the many ways we have assisted businesses with their payment operations:

 - Optimizing Payment Infrastructure – Implementing real-time payments (RTP), ISO 20022 messaging, and Payment-as-a-Service (PaaS) models for seamless transactions.
 - Enhancing Security & Compliance – Strengthening KYC, AML, and fraud prevention with AI-driven monitoring while ensuring PCI DSS and Strong - Customer Authentication (SCA) compliance.
 - Expanding Digital Payment Capabilities – Supporting BNPL, account-to-account (A2A), and embedded finance solutions to improve customer payment flexibility.